-This fact sheet is for emergency services personnel responding to fires over multiple days and nights.
-Emergency services personnel may prioritise responding to incidents over sleep, especially when the fire is impacting their own community.
+This fact sheet is for emergency personnel responding to a range of situations over an extended period of time.
+This may include responding to health pandemics or epidemics, bushfire situations or disasters like cyclones.
+Emergency personnel may prioritise responding to incidents over sleep, especially when the emergency is impacting their own community.

-Long hours on the fireground, night shifts, and consecutive work periods mean good sleep is not always possible.
+Long hours, night shifts and consecutive work periods mean good sleep is not always possible.
 Over consecutive days or weeks of inadequate sleep, sleep debt will build up (see also Shiftwork).

 While we can operate for some time on inadequate sleep, we don’t perform tasks as accurately or as quickly, we can’t concentrate as well, our communication skills deteriorate, and we make more mistakes (see also Memory, Thinking and Sleep).
 When we are extremely sleep deprived, we may fall asleep with almost no warning.
 This occurs particularly with less than 6-7 hours of sleep per day.
 Our physical and mental health may also be impacted by inadequate sleep over an extended period.

-For emergency services personnel, direct exposure to the fire threat, as well as indirect exposure to trauma of loss of life and property may also make sleep difficult.
+For emergency personnel, direct exposure to the threat, as well as indirect exposure to trauma of loss of life and/or property may also make sleep difficult.
 Sleep deprivation makes everyone react more emotionally to events.

-As a first responder, there are some things you can do to maximise your chances of getting good sleep when you have the chance.
+As an emergency responder, there are some things you can do to maximise your chances of getting good sleep when you have the chance.

 Take your chances to sleep